pancelor/pancelor.github.io/templates/posts/linecook.md

 * How happy a bird needed to be to be satisfied
 * How leniently the game scored you on the game over screen

-Basically, lots of awkward ideas here that finally became good after I changed the game to it's current run-based structure and implemented the strike system and scoring system.

-I considered removing difficulty altogether; I'd love it if I could somehow design the difficulty to be chooseable in-game rather than in-menu, like how in Spelunky you can choose to do the harder route in-game.
-I eventually left it in; easy mode is still overwhelming to first-time players, but as you get better at the game the 5 strikes will feel way too lenient.

-I balanced the game in such a way so that I wasn't able to get anywhere near a perfect score on hard mode on release day, and I think I got the balance right.
-It seems very possible for dedicated players to get a perfect score on hard mode, and hey there's also a speedrun timer if getting a perfect score somehow becomes too easy with practice.

-In the end I like how it turned out, and I've actually gotten much closer to a perfect score myself since the release -- my PB on hard mode is 7-1-0 (7 happy, 1 unimpressed, 0 angry).
-There are some strats that make the game easier, but they're not foolproof.
-And they're fun to figure out, as a player!

-### A note on playtesting
+#### a note on playtesting:

 Playtesting is really really good!
 I knew that in my head but apparently not in my gut; I was surprised at how incredibly useful it was to watch someone play for literally just the first 30 seconds.
 They immediately went into the cookbook help menu and wondered out loud how recipes would work.
 I realized that their imagined gameplay was both way better than the real gameplay, and also... it was what I had originally intended!
-I had just lost sight of the idea at some point.
+I had just lost sight of it at some point.

-You know when someone is coming over to visit, you suddenly realize how messy your house is?
+You know how when someone is coming to visit soon, you suddenly realize how messy your house is?
 This is how playtesting felt -- suddenly, so many basic problems with the game were obvious, even before my testers ran into the issues themselves.

 ### wrapping up: adjacent reading